aisystant/docs/docs/en/systems-thinking-introduction/systems-modeling/conclusions-of-the-section-and-main-concepts.md

 title: Conclusions of the Section and Main Concepts
 ---

-# Section Conclusions and Key Concepts
+# Conclusions of the Section and Key Concepts

-Systems modeling is the process of creating system descriptions that help to understand and explain the complexity and structure within a system, as well as the system's interaction with its external environment.
-Modeling involves highlighting only the most important aspects while disregarding the less important ones.
-Documenting models ensures that the important details remain the focus of the whole team, whereas the less important ones are left to be addressed in conversations.
+Systems modeling is the process of creating descriptions of a system that help to understand and explain the complexity and structure within the system, as well as the system's interaction with its external surroundings.
+Modeling involves describing only what is essential and omitting what is not.
+Documenting models allows the team to keep essential elements in focus, whereas non-essential elements remain only in conversations.

-Role descriptions, which together make up the system description, are created through a description method.
-Most of you are engaged in modeling and creating system documentation.
-Therefore, it is important to understand which description methods you use.
-Improving in them is essential.
-This is what applied mastery is all about.
-Systems thinking, in particular, will help you pay attention to these methods and integrate them into your project activities, whether it's for your organizational unit or the entire company.
+Role-based descriptions, which collectively form the system description, are created using descriptive methods.
+Most of you engage in modeling and creating documentation for various systems.
+Therefore, it is important to understand the descriptive methods you use.
+You need to improve in these areas.
+This constitutes applied mastery.
+Systems thinking, in particular, will help you pay attention to these methods and integrate them, if necessary, into the project activities of your department or the entire company.

-There can be numerous system descriptions, allowing one to describe a system as either a "black box" or a "transparent box."
-One of the important descriptions of external system behavior is the usage concept.
-When discussing the internal structure of a system, we identify four main descriptions—functional, modular, spatial (places), and financial (resource).
+There can be numerous system descriptions, and systems can be described as either "black boxes" or "transparent boxes."
+One of the important descriptions of the external behavior of a system is the usage concept.
+When discussing the internal structure of a system, we identify four main descriptions: functional, modular, spatial (placement), and financial (resource).

-High-level modeling in project activities includes identifying all significant systems and subsystems, as well as understanding their interconnections.
-In each cell of the 3x3 Table, specific documents with descriptions for different subjects of interest can be identified.
+High-level modeling within project activities includes identifying all important systems and subsystems and understanding their interconnections.
+In each cell of the 3x3 Table, specific documents with descriptions across different areas of interest can be highlighted.

-Key Concepts: system description; modeling, description method, subject of interest; model, metamodel, multimodel, mega-model; functional=role-based=analytical; modular=structural=synthetic; spatial=places=placement; cost=economic=resource; functional description, modular description, spatial description.
+Key concepts: system description; modeling, descriptive method, subject of interest; model, metamodel, multimodel, mega-model; functional=role-based=analytical; modular=structural=synthetic; spatial=place=placement; cost=economic=resource; functional description, modular description, spatial description.